anushkashrivastava9/anushkashrivastava9/README.md

 # 💫 About Me:
 AI & ML undergraduate | Python • Backend • Data Science
 Building data-driven systems, learning by shipping code, and optimizing for clarity, logic, and scale.
 Exploring AI systems, robotics, and backend engineering.
-Open to internships and real-world challenges
+Open to internships and real-world challenges.

 ## 🌐 Socials: